-Unemployment is now conventionally defined as not working (in some specified period, like a week), but "actively" looking for work.
-As explained in Card (2010), this conception arose in the 1930's as statisticians in the WPA struggled with a "sensible" way to measure unemployment.
-Table 1 (end of notes) shows the way unemployment was measured from earliest Census (1880) to our current conception.
+Unemployment is conventionally defined as not working (in some specified period, like a week), but "actively" looking for work.
+This conception arose in the 1930's as statisticians at the WPA struggled with a "sensible" way to measure unemployment.
+In the US, unemployment is measured in the monthly Current Population Survey.
+Unemployed people are those over 16 who were not working in the survey week, but actively looked for work in the past month and were available for work.
+Note that "discourged workers" who are available for work but have given up looking are not counted as unemployed.
+The BLS publishes alternative unemployment rates that include these and other groups - marginally attached, and the "under-employed".

 The figures at the end of the lecture show some "recent" data (1978+) on levels of unemployment and the median duration of the "spells" that are captured in progress in the labor force interview.